Alberto Meda: Design

-Meda came to design from engineering, bringing a pragmatic mind and an attention to details in materials and production process.
-His applied-science background shaped Meda's designs that are modern in form, and organic in feel.
+Meda came to design from engineering, bringing a pragmatic approach and attention to details in materials and production process.
+His applied science background shaped designs that are modern in form, and organic in feel.
 This sophistication caught the eye of Rolf Fehlbaum, chairman of Swiss manufacturer Vitra, who commissioned the engineer to design a chair.
 This collaboration resulted in seating pieces such as the MedaPro and the MedaPal.

 Teaching and research

 From 1983 he was a lecturer on industrial technology at Domus Academy, which lasted until 1987.
 He conducted seminars at International Design Symposium in Fukui, at Workshop Design Quest in Osaka, and at Design Center in Tokyo.
 From 1995 he was a lecturer at Politecnico of Milan "Corso di Laurea di Disegno Industriale" with a design lab.

 From 1995 to 1997 he was a member of Board of Designlabor Bremerhaven.

 From 2003 to 2007 he lectured at IUAV in Venice with design workshops.

 In 2016, he became a member of the Scientific Committee of the Fondazione Politecnico di Milano.

 He gave lectures and seminars at Chicago, Washington University, in Stockholm, Miami, San Paulo, Taipei, Ulm, Istanbul, Toronto, Mexico, Hong Kong, Firenze, Oslo, Istanbul, Lausanne, and Seoul.